Payments and Collections

 Vehicles Exiting Unattended Pay Lots After-Hours

-Vehicles exiting pay parking facilities after pay attendant operations have closed and the gates are lowered must pay for all parking fees incurred by utilizing the automated pay stations to process the payment for parking fees.
+Vehicles exiting pay parking facilities after pay attendant operations have closed and the gates have been lowered must pay for all parking fees incurred by utilizing the automated pay stations to process the payment for parking fees.

 Failure to Pay Upon Exiting a Pay Lot

 The owner of any Vehicle exiting a parking facility without paying or otherwise having parking validated will be sent a billing notice for a full day’s parking.

 A permit reported stolen will be replaced free of charge on a one-time only basis.
-In order for a stolen permit to be replaced free of charge, a police report must be filed for such permit.
-Permits reported lost or stolen may not be replaced without the approval of the Director of the Department or his/her/their designee(s).
+For a stolen permit to be replaced free of charge, a police report must be filed for such permit.
+Permits reported lost or stolen may not be replaced without the approval of the Director of the Department or their designee(s).